 Even though mead is an ancient drink, it is often associated with the Vikings.
 To them mead was a valued delight, a nectar of the gods, made from honey which was a rather precious natural product.

 Mead is a sweet, fermented drink.
 Apart from honey, it is brewed with water and spices.
 Mead is not a type of beer, but can be compared to sherry or port.
 Mead is an excellent dessert wine and welcome drink.
 You can use it in drinks, cocktails, for marinades and dressings, just as the nectar goes well with cheese, tapas, coffee etc.

 This is a delicious dessert in itself, perhaps served with whipped cream... or vanilla icecream for a more contemporary dessert.
 Mead marinated fruit is also very good in a warm pancake or on top of your favourite porridge.

 Start the dish a day or at least a few hours ahead to allow the fruit to soak up the mead flavour.
 Here is what you will need:

 You can use for instance apples, pears, raspberries, blueberries and plums.
-Cut the fruit in bit-sized pieces and place in a bowl.
-Dissolve som honey in the mead and pour over the fruit.
+Cut the fruit into bite-sized pieces and place in a bowl.
+Dissolve some honey in the mead and pour over the fruit.
 Cover and leave to marinate.